 Walking and Parks – There is a lot to see just walking around Budapest for free.
-We do a lot of outside touring since wbe have our two year old son in tow.
-On the first afternoon we splurged on the Budapest Eye, a Ferris wheel which was really cool and gave us a nice overview of the city.
-It is located in a lovely city park with restaurants, food stalls, trinket shops abund a concert venue as well.
-We saw a free traditional folk therefestival while there.
-Budapest Eye http://oriaskerek.com/home/.
+We do a lot of outdoor touring with our two-year-old son.
+On the first afternoon, we splurged on the Budapest Eye, a Ferris wheel which was really cool and gave us a nice overview of the city.
+It is located in a lovely city park with restaurants, food stalls, trinket shops and a concert venue as well.
+We saw a free traditional folk festival while there.

 Spas – Budapest is famous for spas, but we didn’t have a chance to go.
-I did vist the older more famous one, Gellért Baths.
+I did visit the older more famous one, Gellért Baths.
 It was a neat old building and I’m sure worthwhile for a few hours.
-A Danish couple we met on the Danube boat went there and to another one, which they said was better -b alas the name escapes me!
+A Danish couple we met on the Danube boat went there and to another one, which they said was better – alas the name escapes me!